Parker Lundgren: Queensrÿche

 Internal struggles between Tate and the other band members led to the lead vocalist being expelled from the band in June 2012.
 Lundgren was aware of creative differences, but did not know the full extent of the problems, explaining: "I just wanted to be there and do a good job.
 Whatever they had going on, it was all behind closed doors. (...)
 I just kinda tried to stay out of it."
 He became aware of the details after the court documents became public.
 Queensrÿche continued with a new vocalist, Todd La Torre, while Lundgren (not one of the founding members) was free to choose whether or not he wanted to stay in the band.
 Guitarist Wilton praised Lundgren for making "a good decision" to stay.
 In 2013, Lundgren was actively involved in the writing process for the album Queensrÿche, writing the song "Where Dreams Go to Die" and contributing a guitar solo for "Don't Look Back".
 According to Wilton, the band members told him: "you're in a different situation now.
 In the last situation you weren't allowed to write, you were just a hired guy, you were just a player who had no say in any matter.
 This is completely different, you are part of the band, you are a writer, you can sing, you can do anything – we want you to just go for it.
 Show us what you've got."
 He is cited by the band for his drive to be "ever growing as a musician" and that "he has different influences than everybody else, which makes him a unique character in the creative process."

 In 2021, it was announced that Lundgren had stepped down from Queensrÿche to pursue other ventures.
+He was replaced by his predecessor Mike Stone.

 Lundgren also teaches guitar to students.